Local projects with global reach

-Isacko Jirma lives in Marsabit County, Kenya.
-It’s about twelve hours’ drive during the dry season from the capital, Nairobi.
+Marsabit County is about a 12-hour drive during the dry season from the Kenyan capital, Nairobi.
 Once you arrive in Marsabit, drive through town and onto a road for another hour.
 Turn off into the bush, continue over sand and through rocks towards the horizon for another hour-and-a-half.

 The nomadic Borana and Rendille live here alongside the Gabbra and Turkana.